valera-rozuvan/hcloud-ts/README.md

 a TypeScript library for the Hetzner Cloud API

+## project status

+This is still very much in progress.
+A lot of the Hetzner API calls are yet to be implemented.
+Stay tuned ;)

 ## prerequisites

 You need ENV variable `HETZNER_API_TOKEN` set.
 You can do so: